harveersmotoe-commits/E-INK-WEATHER-STATION/README.md

 Challenges:
 The hardest part seems to be on how to get the basis of the coding, for most of my projects before I focused on the hardware part more but I think its time for me to learn coding through this, I hope this works.
+  UPDATE 3/26/26: I have added the test code which I ran on my computer, and duhh I picked python (easiest language).
+The code can pull data from the api and show that data but not anything else.

 # BUILD IRL (WIP)